stevenwchien/csml-iw-rrp/README.md

 ## Data

 This project makes use of datasets that are derived from the Yelp Open Dataset.
 Information about the Yelp Open Dataset can be found at: https://www.yelp.com/dataset.
+Because both the Yelp Dataset and are derived dataset are relatively large, we do not include them in this repository.
+Instead, we include the scripts that were used to create them.
+All that is needed to run these scripts are the datasets downloaded from Yelp's website with their generic names.

 Because the dataset is extremely large, we decided to create our own smaller datasets from the larger one.
-We specifically focus our work using the file: yelp_academic_dataset_reviews.json.
+For our project, the most useful dataset to us is the reviews dataset: *yelp_academic_dataset_review.json*.
+To begin with our processing, we combine this data with the file: *yelp_academic_dataset_business.json* in order to extract just the reviews about restaurants.
+The script that creates this new csv document with only restaurant reviews can be found in the file *restaurant_review_script.py*.

+For each of the

-### yelp_reviews_test1000.json
+### yelp_reviews_test[number].csv

-This is a test dataset with 1000 reviews.
-For each star rating, there are 200 reviews.
+This is a test dataset with *number* entries.
+We make sure that the distribution of star ratings is equal.
+So, if there are 1000 entries, then there will be 200 1-star reviews.

-### yelp_reviews_test10000.json
+### yelp_reviews_train10000.csv

-This is a test dataset with 10000 reviews.
-For each star rating, there are 200 reviews.
+This is a test dataset with *number* entries.
+We make sure that the distribution of star ratings is equal.
+So, if there are 1000 entries, then there will be 200 1-star reviews.
+The content of the train datasets and the test datasets are the same in structure, but we ensure that any pair of train, test files are mutually exclusive.
+To create a pair  of mutually train and test files, run: *create_data_script.py*

 ## Logging